PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 **LinkedIn**

 I've found several opening positions on LinkedIn that led to interviews and offers.
 They have searchable job post section and 'recommended' posts, which often didn't align with the region I was looking or type of position.
 However, you do have the benefit of being able to look into people that work for the company and can often see who posted the position.
+You can also reach out to people directly to discuss the company and pass along your resume.

 **Other Job Sites**